 - species and current health status of animal involved

-- type of exposure
+- category of exposure

 - site of exposure

-- any previous rabies vaccinations
+- any previous rabies vaccinations or immunoglobulin treatment

 - This should be recorded in the rabies post-exposure form which can be found in HPZone and on the PHE website